Txxx926/Txxx926.github.io/index.md

 ## Research Interests
   I am broadly interested in system design for Machine Learning (**<autocolor>MLSys</autocolor>**), epecially in inference scenarios.
-- **<autocolor>Resource Scheduling:</autocolor>** Optimize the allocation and utilization of available resources to enhance service capabilities and deliver superior performance.
+- **<autocolor>Resource Scheduling:</autocolor>** Maximize the allocation and utilization of available resources to accomodate workloads in the cluster.
-- **<autocolor>ML Inference:</autocolor>** Design highly effective and scalable systems capable of accommodating and efficiently serving a large volume of requests.
+- **<autocolor>ML Inference:</autocolor>** Design highly effective and scalable systems capable of efficiently serving a large volume of requests.
+- **<autocolor>Distributed Training:</autocolor>** Develop and optimize training strategies for efficient training of large models at scale.

 ## News